 The Issues Are Different for Antiques

-Ordinarily, there are no customs duties on art or antiques.
-It is considered in the public interest to bring art and literature to the U.S., so in the past, no duties were imposed on foreign art or books.
+Ordinarily, it is considered in the public interest to bring art and literature to the U.S., so in the past, no duties were imposed on foreign art or books.

 The Trump administration is changing that, at least for art and antiques from China.
 This is one of the more bizarre stories in the tariff saga, since a tariff on antiques will please the Chinese government and reinforce its global dominance and monopoly on Chinese art.

 Artworks, antiques, and historical and archaeological collections are included in the Trump administration’s proposed 25% retaliatory tariff on an additional $200 billion of China imports.
-The Office of the United States Trade Representative (USTR) is requesting comments on the proposed list.
-This is an opportunity for readers to express their opinion directly to the U.S. government.
-The Schedule for submissions and instructions for making comments are appended to this article below.
+(Initially, proposed tariffs were set at 15%.)
+The Office of the United States Trade Representative (USTR) requested comments on the proposed list.
+CCP and other organizations submitted written and verbal testimony, links to which are below.

 What makes this tariff different?
 U.S. import restrictions already cover virtually all Chinese art and artifacts from the Paleolithic through the Tang period, as well as monumental sculpture and wall art over 250 years of age.
 The restrictions are claimed by China to be for the protection of ancient archaeological sites, but in fact, they reinforce China’s monopoly on Chinese art.
 Global Heritage Alliance Executive Director Peter Tompa states, “A tariff will only drive more Chinese artifacts back to China, which is exactly what the State Department is doing with its import restrictions.”